Family Services Director

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to talk or hear; frequently required to sit; and occasionally required to stand, walk, use hands to finger, handle, or feel, reach with hands and arms.
-The employee may occasionally be required to lift and/or move up to 25 pounds.
-Specific vision requirements for this position are close vision, color vision, and the ability to adjust focus.
+While performing the duties of this job, the employee is regularly required to talk or hear; the employee is frequently required to stand, walk, sit, use hands to finger, handle, or feel and reach with hands and arms.
+The employee is occasionally required to climb or balance, stoop, kneel, crouch or crawl and taste or smell.
+The employee must occasionally lift and/or move up to 50 pounds.
+Specific vision abilities required for this job include close vision, distance vision and peripheral vision.

 DRUG FREE WORKPLACE: